 Nuts – the main element of trail mix – are definitely acceptable on a keto diet.
-However most store-bought trail mixes or recipes that you find are not keto friendly because they usually contain either dried fruit, or regularly-sweetened candies or chocolate.
+However, most store-bought trail mixes or recipes that you find are not keto friendly because they usually contain either dried fruit or regularly-sweetened candies or chocolate.
 Those extra ingredients push the carbohydrate count higher than ideal on a low-carb diet.

-How to make a low carb version
+How to make a low carb keto trail mix

 Instead of buying it at the store, we can easily make our own low carb trail mix to enjoy.

 For this recipe, I chose to use macadamia nuts and pecans.
 These two types of nuts are lower in carbohydrates and higher in fats than other types.
 For example, an ounce of pecans (about 19 halves) contains 20.4 grams of fat and 4 grams of carbohydrate (source).
 Similarly, an ounce of macadamia nuts (about 10-12 full nuts) contains 21.5 grams of fat and 4 grams of carbohydrate (source).